Tech Time! Here Is How To Take Your Technology To The Next Level

 - 10 Top Small Business Tech Trends

-Tech is always changing tremendously and you must stay on top of the latest developments.
-If there is one thing I have delved more deeply into during the last 24 months, it is practical virtual reality.
-Once Mark Zuckerberg announced the shift of Facebook’s name to Meta and the upcoming growth of the Metaverse, it’s something all businesses should pay attention to.
+Tech is always changing tremendously and you must stay on top of the latest developments in the 2024 digital economy.
+If there is one thing I have delved more deeply into during the last 24 months, it is practical virtual reality and anticipate the metaverses in 2024.
+Once Mark Zuckerberg announced the shift of Facebook’s name to Meta and the upcoming growth of the Metaverse, it is something all businesses should pay attention to long-term.
 A while back I purchased an Oculus Quest headset a when it was the first VR headset that didn’t need a computer to power it, and I played with it a bit when I first got it, then put it away as other things caught my interest.
-Now fast forward to about 2 years ago when the world first shut down for the pandemic, and I dusted it off.
+Now fast forward to about over 3 years ago when the world first shut down for the global health crisis, and I dusted it off.
 I played around with the entertainment for a bit, but found two applications that were incredible for users.